najuna-brian/medipact/README.md

 ### Hedera Account Creation

 - **Hospitals & Researchers:** Accounts are created during registration.
 The platform generates an ECDSA key pair, creates a Hedera account (0.0.xxxxx) with EVM compatibility, and stores the encrypted private key.
-- **Patients:** Accounts are created lazily on first payment.
-The platform creates the account only when revenue is distributed, reducing upfront costs.
+- **Patients:** Accounts are created immediately during patient registration (same as hospitals and researchers).
+The platform generates an ECDSA key pair, creates a Hedera account (0.0.xxxxx) with EVM compatibility, and stores the encrypted private key.
+This ensures patients have accounts ready for revenue distribution.
 - **Process:** Platform generates keys → creates Hedera account (operator pays ~$0.05) → encrypts private key → stores account ID and EVM address in database.
 All accounts are EVM-compatible for smart contract interactions.

 ### Why Hedera?